Home | About | Works

 Re-rooting

-Prototyping on matter, ecologyPhilosophical leverage and ecological ethics cannot be sustained as abstract concepts.
-To re-root is to mandate a return to the dirt.
-Grounded in our experimental LLAb, our academic studios, and our private garden commissions, this is our fundamental research engine.
+Prototyping on matter, ecology and practicesPhilosophical leverage and ecological ethics cannot be sustained as abstract concepts.
+To re-root is to mandate a return to the wild.
+Grounded in the experimental LLAb, academic studios, and private garden commissions, it is our fundamental research engine.

 Behind LLA